Accomplished artist, 85, creates woodcut prints

-When Aline Feldman made her first wood cut print, as a young artist, America hadn’t landed a man on the moon, the Beatles hadn’t been to the U.S., and no one had heard the term “oil shock.”
+When Aline Feldman made her first wood cut print, as a young artist, the Beatles hadn’t been to the U.S., America hadn’t landed a man on the moon, and no one had heard the term “oil shock.”
 It was 1962, and Feldman was studying with Japanese master Unichi Hiratsuka.
 She had studied art at Washington University in St. Louis and done master’s work at Indiana University, but as she worked with wood cut printing, she found herself powerfully drawn to the art form, the feel of the wood, and the act of carving.

 It was an attraction that would last a lifetime.
 A half-century later Feldman, 85, is still making wood cut prints.
 Now an accomplished artist whose work is displayed in numerous collections, she works in a studio in the lower level of her Columbia, Maryland home.
 Natural light streams into the spacious room through numerous windows and a sliding glass door that doubles as her light table.

 In a recent phone conversation, Feldman talked about her work and about her latest print, which she completed on RiverPoint fine art paper.
 She had learned about RiverPoint art paper from an email offering a sample packet of 10 free sheets.
 After trying the samples she ordered 30 more sheets.

 “Your paper is lovely,” Feldman said.
 “It is beautiful paper, and it’s wonderful for drawing on, it’s wonderful for doing just watercolor painting.”

 But she really wanted to see how the paper performed with her woodcuts.

 “I do pastels and I do watercolors, but I’m known for my woodcut prints,” Feldman said.